Homemade Salted Caramel Sauce is a delicious topping for many of our favorite desserts.

-As you can see in above photo the sugar started to turn amber in the middle photo.
-In the photo on the left the sugar turned amber.
-I waited 5 seconds too long to remove the pan from the burner.
+As you can see in above photo the sugar started to turn amber.
+Since I really wasn’t sure how dark the amber should be I waited a bit too long to remove the pan from the burner.
 I didn’t realize this until I finished the recipe and tasted the sauce.
 It tasted just a bit over-cooked burnt.

 I was taking the photo when I was adding the cream to the amber colored sugar so I wasn’t able to whisk the cream into the sugar.
 When I finally put the pan back on the heat the sugar crystals started to harden and they didn’t dissolve enough which left the caramel sauce a little grainy.

 On the third try the caramel sauce turned out just right.
 It takes a little technique, or in my case a try or two three to figure it out.
-After viewing a few videos and reading hundreds of the reviews listed after some of the recipes here is what I found to be helpful.
+After viewing a few videos and reading hundreds of the reviews listed after some of the recipes here are a few tips I found to be helpful.

 - Candy Thermometer: Many recipes call for using a candy thermometer.
 I used one on my first try but my oversized thermometer didn’t work.
 This recipe uses a small amount of sugar and the tip of the thermometer just skimmed the top of the melted sugar.
 So unless you have a smaller sized candy thermometer you can make this recipe without it.